dphfox/wolf/docs/00-design/15-memory.md

 When the values are next captured, the memory location is referenced instead of copying the value.

-At the end of the block, the returned value is moved out of the block's memory.
+At the end of the block, the returned value is copied out of the block's memory.
 Any remaining memory left in the block is freed.

 <!--wolf-->